Cefaclor: Side effects

 The principal side effect of the cephalosporins is hypersensitivity.
-Penicillin-sensitive patients will also be allergic to the cephalosporins, depending on the cephalosporin generation.
-The previous percentage of 10% cross reactivity rates are often overestimated.
+Penicillin-sensitive patients may also be allergic to the cephalosporins, depending on the side chain and it's relation to the penicillin allergy.
+Most patients with penicillin allergy can tolerate the majority of cephalosporins without allergic reactions.
+The previous percentage of 10% cross reactivity rates are a gross overestimation.
 Allergic reactions may present as, for example, rashes, pruritus (itching), urticaria, serum sickness-like reactions with rashes, fever and arthralgia, and anaphylaxis.
 The frequency and severity of serum sickness-like reactions in children has led researchers to question its role in pediatric illness.
 Other side effects include gastrointestinal disturbances (e.g. diarrhea, nausea and vomiting, abdominal discomfort, disturbances in liver enzymes, transient hepatitis and cholestatic jaundice), headache, and Stevens–Johnson syndrome.
 Rare side effects include eosinophilia and blood disorders (including thrombocytopenia, leucopenia, agranulocytosis, aplastic anaemia and haemolytic anaemia); reversible interstitial nephritis; hyperactivity, nervousness, sleep disturbances, hallucinations, confusion, hypertonia, and dizziness.
 Toxic epidermal necrolysis has been reported.
 In the UK, The Committee on the Safety of Medicines (CSM) has warned that the risk of diarrhea and rarely antibiotic-associated colitis are more likely with higher doses.